 Almost all courses are online.
-We do require a one week intensive in each of the two summers of the program.
-The clinical intensive weeks are held on the Adams State campus, usually in June.
-Attendance to these intensives is mandatory.
+We do require two one-week in-semester lab residencies (formerly known as intensives) on campus.
+The lab weeks are held on the Adams State campus, during the semester outlined in your plan of study.
+Attendance to these labs is mandatory.

 How do I access my classes?

 Once you have been accepted into the cohort, you will be issued your ID number and a token number from the Graduate School.
 A token ID is a temporary code used to set up your password.
 Using your user name and this password, you will access your classes through Blackboard on